jianzongwu/Awesome-Open-Vocabulary/README.md

 [2]  It also contains several related domains, including foundation model tuning and open-world detection.

-[3]  We list detailed results for the most representative works and give a more fair and clearer comparison of different approaches.
+[3]  We list detailed results for the most representative works and give a fairer and clearer comparison of different approaches.